KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 What security features does Kylo support?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Kylo provides plugins that integrate with Apache Ranger or Apache Sentry depending on the distribution you are running.
+Kylo provides plugins that integrate with Apache Ranger or Apache Sentry, depending on the distribution that you are running.
 These can be used to configure feed-based security and impersonating users
 properly to enforce user permissions.
-Kylo fully supports Kerberized clusters and built-in features such as HDFS encryption.
+Kylo fully supports Kerberized clusters and built-in features, such as HDFS encryption.

 Data Ingest